tevisgehr/cpp_kalman_filter_tracker/README.md

 - "The project uses multithreading." - Throughout program
 - "A mutex or lock is used in the project." - Throughout program
 - "A condition variable is used in the project." - TrackedObject.h:34

+** Important Note: Several examples from the C++ nanodegree coursework were adapted for this project.
+In particular the message queue object, as covered in the concurrencey course, was adapted.
+I therefore give credit to Udacity for the code that impliments the MessageQueue class, as I made only minor modifications.
+Furthermore, I use the Eigen libraries for matrix math, which are open source. **